Written by: Curtis Coonrod and Benjamin Roeger

 So what’s next?

-At no charge, we will provide an estimate of the amount of revenue that has been lost, if any.
-Once we have determined the amount, discussions can be had regarding what decisions to make to recover the missing revenue.
+It may be worth the cost to hire experienced professionals to assist in this process.
+At no charge, we will research the levies of your unit and provide an estimate of the amount of revenue that has been lost, if any.
+Once we have determined the amount, we will provide it to you, with no obligation.

 If you have questions or would like further information, please contact us at: Coonrod@Coonrodcpa.com